-The Regulatory Division shall review the group's registered Objects as 6. stated in a Statement of Objects, in their registered by-laws or in their Memorandum of Association, to ensure that the group's objects or purposes are primarily: expressed in precise terms i.e., clearly recognized as charitable in a) law; b) not for profit; not focussed on self-interest; c) d) to provide a community benefit as listed in Standard 3; consistent with the group's actual program or service delivery to the e) community; and f) for provincial groups, the objects are provincial in scope.
-The Regulatory Division shall review the group's registered by-laws or 7.
-Articles of Association to ensure the following: The rules for membership allow for a broad base of volunteer a) members from the community and membership is not restricted by: i) aender: ethnic, racial or cultural background; ii) membership fees so excessive as to prohibit participation of iii) ordinary members of the public; iv) no more than 25% of members being appointed by an external entity; arbitrary discretion of the group's executive or board; and V) vi) the number of shares held by the prospective member in a non-profit company.
-The executive is democratically elected from the general volunteer b) membership, that is: i) general membership is open and accessible to any individual;
+Memorandum of Association, to ensure that the group's objects or purposes are primarily:

+- a) expressed in precise terms i.e., clearly recognized as charitable in law; - b) not for profit; - c) not focussed on self-interest; - d) to provide a community benefit as listed in Standard 3; - e) consistent with the group's actual program or service delivery to the community; and - f) for provincial groups, the objects are provincial in scope. - 7.
+The Regulatory Division shall review the group's registered by-laws or Articles of Association to ensure the following: - a) The rules for membership allow for a broad base of volunteer members from the community and membership is not restricted by: - i) gender, ethnic, racial or cultural background, age, ability, religion, income, or sexual orientation, wherever possible; (Amended Mar 2018) - ii) membership fees so excessive as to prohibit participation of ordinary members of the public; - iii) no more than 25% of members being appointed by an external entity; - iv) arbitrary discretion of the group's executive or board; and - v) the number of shares held by the prospective member in a non-profit company. - b) The executive is democratically elected from the general volunteer membership, that is: - i) general membership is open and accessible to any individual;

 - ii) each general member has one vote; - iii) no class of membership has the right to more than one vote; - iv) each general member has the right to run for elected office; - v) executive positions have limited terms of no more than three years, followed by an election for the position; and - vi) a maximum of 25% of the members of the executive may be appointed by an external entity. - c) There are no provisions for payment to members, directors or officers, including payment of income, honorariums, dividends, shares or transfer of property. - d) The group is an independent "stand alone" group.
-If the group is connected to a parent group or affiliate group, its eligibility may be affected by the provisions of the following sections of the Charitable Gaming Policies Handbook: - 3.8 Education Groups - 3.19 Related Groups - 3.22 Sports Groups - 3.23 Umbrella Groups - e) For "provincial groups," by-laws that provide for local chapters or branches may help qualify the group for a gaming licence as a "provincial group" as per Standard 14. - f) There is a dissolution clause that requires any assets remaining after the payment of debts and liabilities to be: - disbursed to eligible charitable or religious groups or purposes; or; - ii) transferred in trust to a municipality until such time as the assets can be transferred from the municipality to a charitable or religious group or purpose approved by the Board of the Commission.
+If the group is connected to a parent group or affiliate group, its eligibility may be affected by the provisions of the following sections of the Charitable Gaming Policies Handbook: - 3.8 Education Groups - 3.19 Related Groups - 3.22 Sports Groups - 3.23 Umbrella Groups - e) For "provincial groups," by-laws that provide for local chapters or branches may help qualify the group for a gaming licence as a "provincial group" as per Standard 14. - f) (Deleted Mar 2018) - 8.
+The Regulatory Division shall review the list of executive names and position titles as well as the membership list to ensure the membership is broadly based and that control of the group is not held by a small group based on family relations.
+For example, the Regulatory Division shall determine whether: - a) one individual holds more than one executive position, unless this is permitted in the group's by-laws (e.g. Secretary/Treasurer);